ReachableCEO/TSYSGroupHandbook/src/OperatingAgreement-StandaloneLLC/Indemnification.md

 was not in breach of agreements or violating fiduciary responsibility as determned by the Members;

-* the Company may (at the Members sole discretion) pay a Director or Member for expenses incurred by him or her:
+* the Company may (at the Members sole discretion) pay a Director for expenses incurred by him or her:

-(1) in advance of any deposition of a Proceeding to which such Director or Member is a party, and
+(1) in advance of any deposition of a Proceeding to which such Director is a party, and

 (2) in connection with his or her appearance as a witness or other participation in any Proceeding.

 Such indemnification may also include counsel fees.